Victoria Falls is not only known for its colossal waterfall, but an adventure capital for thrill-seekers and safari enthusiasts.

 From Victoria Falls, you can visit Botswana as a US Citizen using the $50 Kaza UniVisa for day trips.
 One way to get this tourist visa is at your port of entry into Zimbabwe.
 I got mine at Vic Falls airport.

-This activity includes a river cruise, buffet-style lunch, and a game drive.
+This excursion includes a river cruise, buffet-style lunch, and game drive to see the Big 4.
 Pickup time varies but for me it was 7:30 AM.
 Drop-off was around 5 PM.

 Walk with Lions